pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection select [COMMAND-OPTIONS] NAME

-      Select a WBEM connection definition as current/default connection.
+      Select a WBEM connection definition as current or default.

       Selects a connection from the persistently stored named connections if NAME exists in the store to be the current connection.
-If the NAME argument not supplied, a list of connections from the connections definition file is presented with a prompt for the user to select a connection.
+If the NAME argument does not exist, a list of connections from the connections definition file is presented with a prompt for the user to select a connection.

+      Default and current connction are set if the --default option exists;
+      otherwise only the connection in the current interactive session is set .
-      Selection is persistent if the --default option exists; the selected connection will be used as the server definition in commands future execution of pywbemcli if there is no other server definition (--server or --name or --mock-server) general option.
+      Once define the default connection will be used as the server definition in future execution of pywbemcli if there is no server definition (--server or --name or --mock-server) general option.

-      Otherwise it sets the connection selected to be the current connection in the current interactive session.

-      Example:
+      Connection list shows all connections and if any are default or current.

+      Example of selecting a connection and setting the default:
         $ pywbemcli
-        pywbemcli> connection select myconn
+        pywbemcli> connection select myconn --default
         pywbemcli> :quit
         $ pywbemcli show
         name: myconn